Plugins

 Lifecycle

-- Validate — On upload, Bulwark scans the plugin code for dangerous JavaScript patterns.
+- Validate - On upload, Bulwark scans the plugin code for dangerous JavaScript patterns and an admin policy check.
 Plugins that fail validation are rejected.

 - Disabled by default - Newly installed plugins are inert until an admin explicitly enables them.
 This prevents drive-by execution if someone gains write access to the registry directory.

-- Run — Enabled plugins load into the host app, can register slot renderers and intercept hooks, and can call out to external services through the sandboxed HTTP proxy.
+- Run - Enabled plugins load into the host app, can register slot renderers and intercept hooks, and can call out to external services through the sandboxed HTTP proxy or with the

 Slots